NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer tool

 Developing a successful NFL DFS strategy can take many forms, but one of the most common approaches is focusing on games with the highest projected point totals when identifying top NFL DFS picks and building NFL DFS stacks.
-The highest over/under in the Week 7 NFL odds for the Sunday main slate is 54.5 in the Cowboys vs. Commanders matchup.
-Other potential high-scoring matchups include Colts vs. Chargers (48.5), Saints vs. Bears (45.5), and Raiders vs. Chiefs (45.5).
-Thus, you can expect stars like Dak Prescott, Jayden Daniels, CeeDee Lamb, Justin Herbert, Rome Odunze and Patrick Mahomes to be core players in many NFL DFS lineups.
+The highest over/under in the Week 8 NFL odds for the Sunday main slate is 51 in the Cowboys vs. Broncos matchup.
+Other potential high-scoring matchups include Bears vs. Ravens (49.5), Titans vs. Colts (47.5), and Buccaneers vs. Saints (46.5).
+Thus, you can expect stars like Dak Prescott, Bo Nix, CeeDee Lamb, Derrick Henry and Jonathan Taylor to be core players in many NFL DFS lineups.

 New users can also target the latest Underdog promo code, where they can pick at Underdog and get $100 in site credits after making a $5 wager: